bouvet/spring-workshop/README.md

 1. Create a class called MovieDto.
    1. Create two field variables with getters and setters: `title` (String) and `ageLimit` (of type `Integer` not `int` to avoid NullPointerException).
    2. Create a constructor that can accept and set both field variables.
+2. In the `MovieService` class change the return type of the `getMovie` method to a list MovieDto objects.
-2. Now populate the previously created list of strings (Movie titles) in `MovieService` with MovieDto objects instead.
+3. Also in the `MovieService` class, populate the previously created list of strings (Movie titles) with new MovieDto objects instead.
-3. You will now see that by calling your API, that Spring automatically serializes the java objects into JSON objects.
+4. You will now see that by calling your API, that Spring automatically serializes the java objects (MovieDto) into JSON objects.

 Now we want to create new Movies by doing an HTTP POST request to our API.
-By doing a POST request a new movie should be added in the list of movies:
+By doing a POST request a new movie should be added in the list of MovieDtos:
-1. Create a new method in `MovieService` which takes in a MovieDto object as a parameter and adds it into our list of MovieDtos.
+1. Create a new method in `MovieService` called `addMovie`, which takes in a MovieDto object as a parameter and adds it into our list of MovieDtos.
-2. Create a new method in the Controller class.
+2. Create a new method in the Controller class, call it `createMovie`.
 This should handle a POST request (you can guess the annotation we need 🙌).
-   1. Add the newly created MovieDto class as a parameter to the new "post-movie-method".
-Annotate the parameter with `@RequestBody`
+   1. Add the newly created MovieDto class as a parameter to the new `createMovie` method.
+   2. To make spring recognise the parameter as a http request body, annotate the parameter with `@RequestBody`.
-   2. Call the new "create-movie" method in `MovieService` and pass along the MovieDto object.
+   3. Call the new `addMovie` method in `MovieService` and pass along the MovieDto object.
 3. Use Postman or Curl to perform a POST request to our API with a JSON object representing a MovieDto object in the request body.

 We will now see that Spring automatically deserializes the JSON object into a Java class, and when calling the GET endpoint we will see the new movie object in the response.

 ### Ex 4
-Make use of a database - solution branch: `ex-4`
+Make use of a database and create entity classes - solution branch: `ex-4`

 Now we will make use of an H2 database (in-memory-database).

+> It's [best practise](https://www.amitph.com/spring-entity-to-dto/) not to use entity objects as request body in controllers, and instead convert from Dto's to Entity objects before sending data to the database.
+> You should also convert entity objects to DTO's before returning them to the user.

-1. Create an [entity](https://www.baeldung.com/jpa-entities#define-entity) class called `Movie` to represent a table in our database.
+1. Create an [entity](https://www.baeldung.com/jpa-entities#define-entity) class called `Movie` (this will represent a table in our database).
    1. The new `Movie` class should contain the same fields as the MovieDto class, but should have one more field variable: `id`.
    2. Create an empty (default) constructor.
 You can also create a constructor that takes in parameters, but you need an empty constructor anyways.
 Note that you should never set the value of the `id` field.
 2. The id should be our Primary key (`@Id`), and should be auto generated (`@GeneratedValue`).